 Webtrends SaaS operations team (“SaaS Operations”) is responsible for all aspects of the SaaS Solutions production environment.
-SaaS Operations is set up separately and independently from the corporate network IT organization to ensure the necessary separation of duties.
-SaaS Operations’ professional depth enables Webtrends to provide SaaS services at the highest levels of efficiency.
+SaaS Operations is set up separately and independently from the software development team to ensure the necessary separation of duties.

 2 Risk Management